sivel/ansible-testing/README.rst

 ------------

-This module must be installed alongside the current development release of Ansible to appropriately test the current developemnt state of modules.
+This module must be installed alongside the current development release of Ansible to appropriately test the current development state of modules.

 Usage